JaneliaSciComp/Muse/README.txt

 This is Muse, which stands for Mouse Ultrasonic Source Estimator.
 It does sound-source localization of ultrasonic mouse vocalizations.

+The core function of Muse is r_est_from_clip_simplified(), located in toolbox/r_est_from_clip_simplified.m.
+See the documentation within that file for how to invoke it and how to interpret its output.
+This was the function used to estimate position from individual "snippets" in Neunuebel et al. 2015.
+You can run the script test_with_synthetic_data.m to see an example of how to call r_est_from_clip_simplified() on, you guessed it, synthetic data.

 This version of Muse depends on the Matlab Signal Processing and Statistics toolboxes, and on the Taylor Matlab Toolbox, release 1.14.